greggman/html5bytebeat/README.md

               // stack                                 stack = 569

 Note the stack is only 256 elements deep.
 If you push 257 elements it wraps around.
 Similary if you use `pick` with a large value your pick will wrap around.
-The static is neither cleared nor reset on each iteration of your function.
-Some postfix based bytebeat songs take advantage of this were each iteration leaves things on the stack for the next iteration.
+The stack is neither cleared nor reset on each iteration of your function.
+Some postfix based bytebeat songs take advantage of this where each iteration leaves things on the stack for the next iteration.

 The postfix operators are